raspberrypi/documentation/faqs/README.md

 ### Can I add extra RAM?

 No. The RAM on the model A, A+, B, B+, and Zero is a Package on Package (POP) on top of the SoC, so it is not removable or swappable.
 The RAM on the Pi 2 and 3 Model B versions is on a separate chip on the bottom of the PCB, but 1GB is the maximum RAM that the SoC used by the Pi 2 and 3 Model B versions can support.
-The Raspberry Pi 4 supports up to 4GB of RAM, but like previous models, it it not upgradeable.
+The Raspberry Pi 4 supports up to 4GB of RAM, but like previous models, it is not upgradeable after purchase.

 ### Can I connect multiple Pis together to make a faster computer?